 The NAJA Richard LaCourse Award for Investigative Journalism honors groundbreaking work by a Native American journalist or a team that creatively uses digital tools in the role of community watchdog.
 Special consideration is given to journalism that helps a community understand and address important issues.
 A $500 cash prize will be awarded to the winner of the NAJA Richard LaCourse Award.
 All entrants must be NAJA members, however, there is no entry fee for this category.

 Entry fees are $25 per entry for professional (Indigenous), associate/non-Indigenous or tribal media members, $10 per entry for student members, and $50 per entry for non-members.
-Contest entries will be accepted through the deadline of April 8, 2022.
+Contest entries will be accepted through the extended deadline of May 2, 2022.

 Entrants may reduce their entry fees by volunteering to judge a category or division they are not entering.
 For each category judged, entrants may be forgiven one entry fee.
 Volunteers may judge up to four categories and may not judge a category in which they are competing.
 Any known conflicts of interest and preferences for categories should be submitted using the judge’s sign-up form.